Varner Arena

-Varner Arena (formerly Risenga Ishall) is an indoor ice hockey arena, located in Asker, Norway.
+The Varner Arena (formerly Risenga Ishall) is an indoor ice hockey arena, located in Asker, Norway.
 The 3,800-spectator arena serves as the home of EliteHockey Ligaen side Frisk Asker Ishockey.

-Construction on the new arena started on September 3, 2019, and Varner Arena had its official opening on 19 February 2022 against Stavanger Oilers, Frisk Asker also won 3-2 after overtime.
+Construction on the new arena started on September 3, 2019, and the Varner Arena had its official opening on 19 February 2022 against Stavanger Oilers, Frisk Asker also won 3-2 after overtime.
 The construction of the ice rink started in the autumn of 2019.
 Varner Arena has a spectator capacity of 3800 spectators, approximately divided into 3150 seats, 500 standing places and 150 restaurant guests.
 The track width is 26 meters, which is an «NHL goal».
-Varner Arena has a parking basement with space for about 200 cars.
+The Varner Arena has a parking basement with space for about 200 cars.

 Frisk Asker Ice Hockey has entered into an agreement with the fashion group Varner-Gruppen in 2022, which means that the club's new arena will be called Varner Arena.
 The agreement has a framework of 10 years.